-Biology: Assistant Professor
+Biology: Department Chair and Assistant Professor

 Special Interest: Mammalogy, Vertebrate natural history, Physiology of life histories, Resource investment strategies, Ecology and physiology of hibernation